-The very old education system is under different names such as Albarello, basket training, sapling, Bock education, Bush, Bush Vines, En vaso, Goblet and Vase.
-It has been in the antiquity invented by the Greeks and adopted by the Romans.
-It is a special form of head education, The vines are tied up in the classical form without any support (wires, frames or the like) or on individual piles that a cup-like shape is formed (Gobelet = cup or cup) or creeping up on the ground.
-Typical are the relatively short ones vines with a large, globose head depending on the age usually only about 20 to 40 centimeters above the ground.
+The very old education system is available under different names such as Albarello, Basket Training, Bäumchen, Bock education, Busch, Bush Vines, En vaso, Goblet and Vase.
+It was already in the antiquity invented by the Greeks and adopted by the Romans.
+It is a special form of head education, The vines are tied up in the classic form without any support (wires, frame or the like) or tied to single posts, so that a cup-like shape is created (gobelet = cup or cup) or crawled on the ground.
+The relatively short ones are typical vines with a spherical head that is large depending on age, usually only about 20 to 40 centimeters above the ground.

-At the head there are well distributed two to a maximum of five around Kordone (Thigh), each with a fruit cone with two to three eyes, Too long become cordons at pruning rejuvenated.
-The vines either receive a short pile as supports or the summer shoots can be carried by appropriate binding.
-In particularly dry areas of France or Italy, the shoots for shading the soil can be spread unimpeded on this in all directions.
+There are two to a maximum of five well distributed around the head Kordone (Thighs) with a cone each with two to three on it eyes, Cordons that have become too long are pruning rejuvenated.
+The vines are either given a short stake as a support, or the summer shoots can be carried by tying them together.
+In particularly dry areas of France or Italy, the shoots for shading the soil are allowed to spread unhindered on all sides.

-The green shoots from briefly cropped spigot be during the growth cycle more often gewipfelt so they do not get too long.
-The Gobelet system is particularly suitable for low-growth vines in dry or hot, low-rain climate, The system is still in use today, especially in the Mediterranean.
+The green shoots cut from short spigot will be during the growth cycle more often gewipfelt so they don't get too long.
+The Gobelet system is particularly suitable for weak vines in dry or hot, low-rain climate, The system is still used mainly in the Mediterranean today.
 It is used in the countries Egypt.
-France (one third of all vineyards), Italy.
+France (a third of all vineyards), Italy.
 Lebanon.
 Spain.
 Turkey.
-Syria and Cyprus (Picture below) as well as partly overseas in Australia and South Africa, See listings below training system (Systems) and Weingarten Care (Activities).
+Syria and Cyprus (Picture below) as well as partly overseas Australia and South Africa, See lists below training system (Systems) and Weingarten Care (Activities).